mprice36/NIEM.github.io/reference/concepts/property/modeling/definitions/index.md

 Definitions should provide more information than the terms in the property's name, when possible.

 {: .note}
 > In some cases, a property name may be so obvious (e.g., `PersonHairColorText`) that attempts to provide synonyms or alternate phrasing would be counterproductive.
-A definition does not have to be needlessly elaborate, so long as the the property name would be obvious to the general public.
+A definition does not have to be elaborate if the property name would be obvious to the general public.

 ### Unique